6i-software/vba-monologger/docs/src/under-the-hood/formatter.md

 2024/11/12 16:13:44 | App | NOTICE | I believe I can fly
 ```

-As tou can see, when the log record have not chanel value, we would to not hoave the '|' caracter.
-To hide it, in this case, we need to use prefixes and suffixes placehodler.
+As tou can see, when the log record have not chanel value, we would to not have the '|' character.
+To hide it, in this case, we need to use prefixes and suffixes placeholder.

-#### Using prefixe and suffix of placeholders
+#### Using prefix and suffix of placeholders

 This formatting system uses regular expressions to handle placeholders within the log template, allowing them to be defined with *prefixes* and *suffixes* to modify their final output.